mlfmonde/cluster_cli/README.md

                         host server.This command will helps you to send all events to serviceshosted on the given node to its slave or the wished master
+    inspect             Display all master services of given node.

 optional arguments:
   -h, --help            show this help message and exit